 It is interesting to analyze a similar $\exists/\forall$ distinction in a quantitative setting.
 We distinguish two cases.

-\paragraph{Convergence with \emph{probability 1}.} If we restrict the notion of convergence to \emph{probability 1}, then it is natural to say that an element $\mm$ \textbf{weakly normalize} if it has a reduction sequence which converges to $1$, and\textbf{ strongly normalizes} (or, it is \AST) if all reduction sequences converges to $1$.
+\paragraph{Convergence with \emph{probability 1}.} If we restrict the notion of convergence to \emph{probability 1}, then it is natural to say that an element $\mm$ \textbf{weakly normalizes} if it has a rewrite sequence which converges with probability $1$, and\textbf{ strongly normalizes} (or, it is \AST) if all rewrite sequences converge with probability $1$.

-\paragraph{The general case.} Many natural examples --in particular when we consider untyped probabilistic $\lam$-calculus-- are not limited to convergence with probability $1$, as shows Example~\ref{ex:motivation2}.

-In the general case, extra subtleties emerge, due to the fact that \emph{ each reduction sequence converges with some probability} $p\in [0,1]$ (possibly 0).
+\paragraph{The general case.} Many natural examples---in particular when we consider untyped probabilistic $\lam$-calculus---are not limited to convergence with probability $1$, as Example~\ref{ex:motivation2} shows.
+In the general case, extra subtleties emerge, due to the fact that \emph{each rewrite sequence converges with some probability} $p\in [0,1]$ (possibly 0).

-A first important observation is that the set $\{q\mid \mm\tolimp p\}$ has a supremum (say $p$), but \emph{not necessarily a greatest element}.
-Think of $[0,p[$, which has a sup, but not greatest element.
-If $\pLim$ has no greatest element , it means that no reduction sequence converges to the supremum $p$.
+A first important observation is that the set {$\{q\mid \mm\tolimp q\}$} has a supremum (say $p$), but \emph{not necessarily a greatest element}.
+Think of $\ropen{0,p}$, which has a sup, but not greatest element.
+If $\pLim$ has no greatest element, it means that no rewrite sequence converges to the supremum $p$.

 A second remark is that we naturally speak of termination/normalization with probability $0$.
-Not only it appears awkward to separate the case $0$ (as distinct from $0.00001$), but divergence also --dually-- should be quantitative.
+Not only does it appear awkward to separate the case $0$ (as distinct from $0.00001$), but divergence also---dually---should be quantitative.

-We say that $\mm$ \textbf{(weakly) normalizes} (with probability $p$) if $\{q\mid \mm\tolimp q\}$ has a greatest element ($p$).
-This means that there \emph{exists} a reduction sequences whose limit is $p$.
+We say that $\mm$ \textbf{(weakly) normalizes} (with probability $p$) if $\{q\mid \mm\tolimp q\}$ has a greatest element $p$.
+This means that there \emph{exists} a reduction sequence whose limit is $p$.
 Dually, we can say that $\mm$ \textbf{{strongly normalizes} (or terminates) } (with probability $p$), if all reduction sequences converge with the same probability $p\in [0,1]$.

-Since in this case \emph{all reduction sequences have have the same behavior}, a better term seems that $\mm$ \textbf{uniformly normalizes}.
-And indeed, "all reduction sequences converge with the same probability" is the analogue of the ARS notion of \emph{uniform normalization}, the property that all reduction sequences form an element either all terminate, or all diverge (otherwise stated: weak normalization implies strong normalization).
+Since in this case \emph{all reduction sequences from the same element have the same behaviour}, a better term seems that $\mm$ \textbf{uniformly normalizes}.
+And indeed, ``all reduction sequences from the same element converge with the same probability'' is the analogue of the ARS notion of \emph{uniform normalization}, the property that all reduction sequences from an element either all terminate, or all diverge (otherwise stated: weak normalization implies strong normalization).
 Summing up, we use the following terminology: